-The Barracuda Web Server is ideal for devices that cannot use the Barracuda Application Server because of limited memory.
-The Barracuda Web Server and its authenticator logic is roughly 200Kbytes and requires roughly 60Kbytes of RAM.
+The Barracuda Embedded Web Server is ideal for devices that cannot use the Barracuda Application Server because of limited memory.
+The Barracuda Embedded Web Server and its authenticator logic is roughly 200Kbytes and requires roughly 60Kbytes of RAM.
 We recommend that you use the Barracuda Application Server and the integrated Lua Server Pages plug-in unless you are working with extremely limited memory.
 See C Server Pages for details.